Brian Southall

 Brian Michael Southall (born February 16, 1982, in Detroit, Michigan, United States) is an American guitarist, drummer, keyboardist, vocalist, producer, and band manager.
 He is known for playing in bands fordirelifesake, Boys Night Out, The Receiving End of Sirens, Isles & Glaciers, and The Company We Keep.
 He was the tour manager for Motion City Soundtrack and for All Time Low before transitioning to production management in 2018 for different acts such as Billie Eilish and Pharrell Williams.

 Musical career

+Mycomplex (1999-2000)

+Mycomplex was a technical Skatepunk band from Detroit featuring most of the lineup that would become Rescue.
+Southall quit Mycomplex in 2000 and the band dissolved, forming Rescue shortly after.

+Rescue (2000-2002)

+Rescue formed in 2000 after mycomplex broke up, they had a couple drummers try out before Southall would make up with the guys from Mycomplex and join the band. they would release an ep called ‘Even People Are Not The Odds’ and an album called ‘Volume Plus Volume’ both in 2002.
+That year a Spider bit southall in the leg on tour.
+He flew home and the drummer of Grayson/Wafflehouse* stepped in and took over as drummer moving forward.
+Brian is quoted as saying he likes to pretend the spider never existed and the guys just kicked him out of the band.

 fordirelifesake (1999–2004)

 Southall joined post-hardcore band fordirelifesake in 1999.
 He recorded both full-length albums by the band; Breathing in Is Only Half the Function and Dance.Pretend.Forget.Defend.
 He left the band in 2004 in order to join another group.

 Boys Night Out (2004–2006)

 After leaving fordirelifesake, Southall joined fellow post-hardcore band Boys Night Out.
 He recorded their second album, Trainwreck, and their digital-only EP Fifty Million People Can't Be Wrong, before leaving the band in late 2006.